aflag/dsdb/README.md

 * It must be easy to use
 * It must be easy to code
 * It must not require anything, but a unix filesystem
-* It must be safe to use with concurrent processes (and, consequently, threads)
+* It must be safe to use with concurrent processes (and threads)

 Install
 =======